Skip to main content

 What operations are not allowed in the model file?

-• file operations such as open, read, write
+• File operations (e.g., open, read, write)

-• subprocess operations
+• Executable operations

-• terminal operations
+• Subprocess operations